 Time - St. Peter Lutheran Church and School strives first and foremost to be centers for the Christian family to worship, learn, and grow in their faith, with Jesus Christ.
 The primary mission of the school is to educate the students in a Christ-centered atmosphere.
-We believe regular church attendance (65% or more), complements this mission through family-centered corporate worship.
-Percentage of attendance is calculated by dividing the number of times in worship during a given semester by the number of Sundays in the given semester.
+We believe regular in-person church attendance 70% or more (36 attendances), complements this mission through family-centered corporate worship.
+Percentage of attendance is calculated by dividing the number of times in worship during a year from April 1 - March 31.
 The number of times in worship includes regular weekend or Monday worship services offered by St. Peter Lutheran Church, as well as any additional services such as Lenten Services, Maundy Thursday, Good Friday, Ascension Service, Thanksgiving Service, Advent Services, Christmas Eve, Christmas Day, and New Year's Eve.
-Therefore, it is possible for an individual to have greater than 100% attendance by attending extra worship opportunities.
+Online (livestream) service does not count toward a student's church attendance.
+Only in-person worship services will be counted towards attendance.
 Weddings or Funerals do not count as regular worship services.